WandererGuy/GAN-Face-Hair-Swapper/README.md

 expected output: results will be saved in ./ALL_TEST_IMAGE

 ## possible furture improvement
+- fix the file path for easier than read name path
 - cooperate idea for faster inference with MobileSwap for Simswap + hairstyleGAN (possible face tracking for faster reID, skip frame, smaller image size)
 - make docker version of this code base and above
 - make a colab version